PlaygroundSessions/php-code-exercise/readme/diy.md

 If you already have a development environment that you share with other projects (eg. Homestead), you can use that.

-This might be the best option for you if you
+This might be the best option if you
 - Do not want to use Docker and
 - Are comfortable sharing your development environment with multiple projects.

 These instructions assume you already have PHP, Composer, and MySQL installed.

+### Instructions

 1. Inside a blank directory, get the code for this exercise by using the Composer `create-project` command.
    ```